todorpopov/medical-record/README.md

 Inter-service communication uses Google's implementation of `Remote Procedure Calls` - `gRPC`.

-The frontend communicates with the services through a `RESTful HTTP API` gateway.
+The frontend communicates with the services through a `RESTful HTTP API` gateway. `Nginx` is used as a web server, inside the Docker image, to serve the built Angular files to the client's browser.

 Services that require data persistence use a common `PostgreSQL` server instance with independent databases inside.